-I saw my first glimpse of real craftmanship when I was a kid.
-My Dad took me to an elderly care facility to give out Eucharist.
+I saw my first glimpse of real craftsmanship when I was a kid.
+My Dad took me to an elderly care facility.
 Full honesty, I didn't want to go.
-It was depressing, smelled bad, I wasn't into church and I wasn't into visiting old people.
+It was depressing, smelled bad, I wasn't into visiting old people.

 Until I saw this one hallway - covered in hand drawn portraits.

 That someone could be so "old" in my mind, but so full of this incredible talent... it transformed the place for me.
 And I saw how it impacted the residents too.